jczy3/jczy3.github.io/_pages/Projects/SPI Communication with STM32F446xx MCUs/stm32.md

 There are effectively 4 different modes for SPI, changing CPHA and CPOL (changing DFF is trivial).

-# Which bus are my SPI peripherals connected to?
+# Which bus is my SPI peripheral connected to?

 Bus: a shared communication pathway that transfers data, addresses, and control signals between components like the CPU, memory, and peripherals.